wimrijnders/V3DLib/Doc/ArchitectureAndDesign.md

 I'm not too happy about this.
 I'll keep the uniform pointer initialization in for now, until I think of a better way.

-### Previous attempts
+### Previous Attempts

+Code here has been preserved for sentimental and archaological reasons.
+I'm retaining it to preserve the insights encountered along the way, should I ever need to do something similar again.

 #### Initialization of stride for `vc4` at the level of the target language

 This places the initialization code in the INIT-block, after translation of source to target.
-The init-block therefore needs to be added first.
+The INIT-block therefore needs to be added first.

 This did not work for DMA, because DMA add the offset itself.